vigliensoni/vigliensoni.com/content/portfolio/06-mfua.md

 <!--more-->

+Conceived and produced by Gabriel Vigliensoni during winter, 2018.

 I wanted to try something new in terms of musical composition, so I decided to experiment with a non-linear approach.
 This involved setting up a system with certain rules and parameters, and then allowing it to run for a predetermined amount of time.
 By doing this, I hoped to create a piece of music that was unique and created through a process that was different from my typical compositional and improvisatorial approach.

 {{< bandcamp-sm 2323618290 >}}